alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 implemented in BOTH — delete the TypeScript in the same commit that writes the Essence.

+**A refined entry that duplicates an Essence body is written twice, on purpose** — wherever it stands.
+A refinement erases before anything runs, so an entry whose promise is about the answer can not say it in Essence and has to be native; where the entry it stands beside is an Essence body, the runtime writes that operation out a second time rather than instead of it.
+Four do.
-**`NonEmptyList` is the one place the same operation is written twice, on purpose.** Every entry of that Namespace is native, because a refinement erases before anything runs and the promise can not be said in Essence.
-Three of them — `prepend(contentsOf:)`, `removeDuplicates` and `replace` — are written in Essence on `List`, so the runtime writes the same operation out beside the Essence body rather than instead of it.
-That is the exception the rule above allows, and it is only safe because `StdlibExhaustive.es` calls both entries over the same inputs: the golden capture is what stops the two from drifting.
+`NonEmptyList` holds three — `prepend(contentsOf:)`, `removeDuplicates` and `replace`, each written in Essence on `List` — and `List.repeat`'s `PositiveInteger` entry is the fourth, native because the entry beside it answers a `List`, and an expression that is not empty is not one the language can be told is not empty.
+That is the exception the rule above allows, and it is only safe because `StdlibExhaustive.es` calls both entries over the same inputs, wherever they stand: the golden capture is what stops the two from drifting.
-Adding a Method to `NonEmptyList` that `List` implements in Essence means adding those lines too.
+Writing another one means adding those lines too.

+Most of `NonEmptyList` is native, but not all of it. `sort(on:)` hands its key to the native `sort(by:)`, and `lowestItem(on:)` and `greatestItem(on:)` read `List`'s Optional answer off the native `firstItem()`.
+An Essence body can carry a proof another entry already holds; what it can not do is mint one.

 A const is emitted only into Programs that reach it.
 The reachability search reads each Method's TYPED body, so it follows a Method reached only through